Achieving & Maintaining Optimum Cardiovascular Health

 University Medical Center of Princeton at Plainsboro has achieved Program Certification for cardiac rehabilitation by the American Association of Cardiovascular and Pulmonary Rehabilitation (AACVPR).
 AACVPR certification is bestowed only to programs rigorously reviewed by a national board and found to meet essential requirements for standards of care.

-Cardiac rehabilitation patients benefit from:
+Patients who need cardiac rehabilitation benefit from:

 - Improved efficiency of the heart